-This is not your traditional chocolate fruit cake.
-It’s gluten free, dairy free, refined sugar free and vegan.
+This delicious chocolate fruit cake is gluten free, dairy free, refined sugar free and vegan.
 I’m pretty sure it’s the healthiest Trinidad style black cake you will ever come across!

 In Trinidad and Tobago the traditional christmas cake is called black cake or simply fruit cake.
-Consider this cake the healthy, fit cousin of traditional black cake.
-Jeez I’m so bad, but seriously this is probably the healthiest Trinidad style black cake you will ever come across.
-Gluten free, dairy free and vegan.
+This drunken chocolate fruit cake is like the healthy, fit cousin of traditional black cake… LOL

 Back when I was growing up Christmas in Trinidad was all about the food and the music.
 Today it seems everyone is in panic mode running around like headless chickens to get the perfect present.
 Maybe my memories are just skewed, maybe I was just always a foodie.
 When I think back some of my fondest memories of christmas are of black cake, sorrel, pastelles, ham with ponche de creme and ginger beer for the adults.
 I also remember it was the only time of year we could buy apples and grapes.